 “We make a living by what we get, but we make a life by what we give” – Winston Churchill

 So you might be thinking to yourself, “I want to volunteer abroad, where do I start?
 Where can I volunteer?”
 With a wealth of different program options around the world, there are some important factors to consider as you conduct your research and due diligence.
 To find out how best to go about making this decision, I decided to ask one of my closest friends, Cherry Ng.
-Cherry and I have known each other since we were 11, and she has volunteered in South America, the Philippines and Cambodia so far; she now works at Room to Read, an amazing organization driving literacy development and promoting girls’ education to ensure that girls complete secondary school in low-income countries.
-Read on for her advice and experience!
+Cherry and I have known each other since we were 11, and she has volunteered in South America, the Philippines and Cambodia so far.
+Over the past 5 years, Cherry has worked at Room to Read, an amazing non-profit organization driving literacy development and promoting girls’ education to ensure that girls complete secondary school in low-income countries.
+Read on for her practical advice and experience!

-Volunteering abroad is truly rewarding and enriching in more ways than one – it helps you to make a difference, broadens your perspective on a whole new level, fuels your personal growth, appreciate a different culture, to be grateful for the little things in life and last but not least, learn to step out of your comfort zone and embrace a new lifestyle in a completely different environment!
+Volunteering abroad is truly rewarding and enriching in more ways than one, and can under the right circumstances help to make an impact and difference in the communities you work in.
+As an aside, it can also broaden your personal perspective on a whole new level, fuel your personal growth, deepen appreciation for a different culture, and force you to step out of your comfort zone and embrace a new lifestyle in a completely different environment.

 One of the most common questions I am always asked is “I want to volunteer abroad, where do I start?”
-Perhaps you are drawn to help orphans in Nepal, work in a rhino conservation center in Africa or build houses for a community in India.
+Perhaps you are drawn to working in a rhino conservation center in Africa or building houses for a community in India.
 With so many worthwhile projects out there it can be really exciting at first but without doing thorough research and planning there is a higher chance of you feeling let down since it may not always turn out how you expect.
-In order to avoid being disappointed, I have compiled 5 key factors you should be looking into before you make the jump.
+In order to avoid being disappointed and having your experience do more harm than good, I have compiled 5 key factors you should be looking into before you make the jump.

 1. What are your intentions, goals and expectations for volunteering abroad?